Keeping you afloat

 Waka Ama has two support strands; 1) resources sharing on our Gifted Aotearoa Facebook Page and 2) specialist support with your FAQ's.

 Our gifted education specialists are available to personally respond to your queries, challenges or concerns.
 Read through their bios and decide who best fits your needs in your current situation.
 Then email your query, challenge or concern to your chosen expert with "Gifted Aotearoa: Waka Ama" in the subject line.
 She will respond to you personally.
 Go on ...
-Sue, Brooke, Sunny and Rosemary are ready to help you now!
+Sue, Brooke and Rosemary are ready to help you now!

 Sue is an experienced educator, having taught primary, secondary and tertiary levels, and has specialised in teaching gifted learners for the past 15 years.
 She is a former director of the George Parkyn National Centre for Gifted Education and REACH Education tutor, and currently oversees all student programmes at NZCGE.
 Sue has extensive knowledge and experience in gifted education, thinking skills, and the depth and complexity framework.
 In addition, Sue has delivered PLD online and face-to-face and presented nationally and internationally on gifted education.
 She is also a parent of gifted children and contributes regularly to both educator and parent groups.

 Dr Rosemary Cathcart is director of REACH Education, Ministry-accredited providers of the award-winning Certificate of Effective Practice in Gifted Education, and was formerly founding director of the George Parkyn Centre for Gifted Education.
 Rosemary has been proactively involved in almost every aspect of gifted education for over 30 years, working intensively with children, teachers, parents, education groups and organisations and as a political advocate.
 She is deeply committed to supporting teachers and schools in improving their knowledge in this field, both through her published materials and through workshops, courses, conferences and individual advisory work.